 Wash and soak the moong dal overnight.
 Next day drain the water and tie the moong dal in a muslin cloth.
 Keep it out for 8 hrs, end of the time you will see the sprouts.
 If you making the idlies, use right away, else it can be refrigerated.

 Meanwhile, soak the urad dal for 2 hrs.
 After 2 hrs, grind the sprouted moong dal to a smooth paste.
-Drain the urad dal and grind to a smooth paste seperately.
+Drain the urad dal and grind to a smooth paste separately.
 Mix together and add salt.
 Keep it covered and let it ferment for 2 hrs.

 Serve with spicy chutney.